wawanwiratno/intro2qcworkshop/README.md

 The current repository contains:

 - A lesson plan for teachers and volunteers who would like to deliver the workshop on their own.
-(Strongly encouraged to be read before delivering the workshop to students.)
+(Strongly encouraged before delivering the workshop to students.)
 - Presentation slides for long and short deliveries

 The website to accompany this workshop is live at [intro2qc.uvic.ca](https://intro2qc.uvic.ca).